Pochwar/soldat-server/README.md

 - [Shop] Prevent health bonus to restore Vest

 ### Features
-- [Shop] Give money when capturing Flag
 - [Shop] Give more money when killing with headshot
-- [Medic] Heal teammate only by being close instead of switching weapon (keep switching weapon for auto-heal)

 ## List
 ### Basic